Free Calorie & BMI Calculator

 Body Mass Index (BMI) is a quick screening tool that compares your weight to your height.
 The healthy range is 18.5–24.9, with values below 18.5 classed as underweight and 25 or above as overweight.
 Higher BMIs are associated with greater risk of cardiovascular disease, type 2 diabetes, several cancers and joint problems — but it's a population-level statistic, not a diagnosis.

 BMI doesn't distinguish between fat and muscle, so very athletic people often score "overweight" despite low body-fat percentages.
-It also doesn't account for fat distribution, which matters: visceral fat around the abdomen carries more health risk than fat stored on the hips and thighs.
-Treat your BMI as one data point alongside waist circumference, energy levels, blood markers and how your clothes fit.
+For a more complete picture, use the body fat calculator alongside this one.
+Treat BMI as one data point among waist circumference, energy levels, blood markers and how your clothes fit.

 Frequently asked questions